Lucas-Saaler/First-Week-Challenge/README.md

 ## Usage

 Using the website is simple: it is one page, and there is a navigation bar at the top to jump to any specific section.
+You can find the website here: https://lucas-saaler.github.io/Horisen-Refactoring-Assignment/

 ![Website Preview](assets/images/Website-Preview.png)